History of Taylor Ward in Timeline

 Taylor Ward

-December 12, 1993: Birth of Joseph Taylor Ward
+December 12, 1993: Birth in Dayton, Ohio

-On December 12, 1993, Joseph Taylor Ward was born in Dayton, Ohio, to parents Joe and Samantha Ward.
+On December 12, 1993, Joseph Taylor Ward was born in Dayton, Ohio, to Joe and Samantha Ward.

-December 14, 1993: Birth of Joseph Taylor Ward
+December 14, 1993: Birth of Taylor Ward

-2008: Enrollment at Hagerty High School
+2008: Enrolled at Hagerty High School

 In 2008, Taylor Ward enrolled at Hagerty High School for his freshman year.

-2012: Drafted by Tampa Bay Rays (Did Not Sign)
+2012: Drafted by the Tampa Bay Rays (Did Not Sign)

 2013: Freshman Season at Fresno State

-2014: All-Mountain West Selection
+2014: All-Mountain West second team selection

-June 18, 2015: Professional Debut with Orem Owlz
+June 18, 2015: Professional Debut

 On June 18, 2015, Taylor Ward made his professional debut with the Orem Owlz, going 0-for-4 against the Ogden Raptors.

-2015: Drafted by Los Angeles Angels
+2015: Drafted by the Los Angeles Angels

-2015: All-Mountain West First Team Selection
+2015: All-Mountain West first team selection

-2016: Angels Spring Training and All-Star Season
+2016: Angels Spring Training and AFL All-Star

-2017: Ward begins training with Trent Woodward
+2017: Training under Trent Woodward

 August 14, 2018: MLB Debut

-2018: MLB.com Prospect Grading
+2018: MLB.com prospect grading

 2018: MLB Debut